 Sadistic Choice: At the show's climax, Sweet Tooth simultaneously delivers one to Batman and the people of Gotham.
 He sets up a Facebook poll, asking people to vote as to whether he should kill Robin.
 If they vote no, then he frees Robin, but poisons the Gotham water supply.
 If they vote yes, Robin dies and Gotham gets to live.
 If Batman intervenes in any way, he does both.
 Notably, both Batman and the people of Gotham decide to save Robin.
 It's not until Superman intervenes that a third option becomes available.

 Screams Like a Little Girl: After Superman calls him a "butthead", Batman responds with a scream of rage.
 A drawn-out, incredibly high-pitched scream of rage that wraps around from being annoying to the most hilarious sound on Earth.
+This scream of rage, to be exact.

 Smoking Is Cool: Superman and Batman fight over a cigarette during "To Be a Man".